 “We have records, you see,” Mirrah explained slowly.
 “It’s my duty to review the inmates’ cases, but I can’t identify your case until you tell me your name.”

 The draeling stared past the whitewashed ceiling, frowning, shallow breath coming quicker now.
 The lids rolled down over the eyes, and with immense effort he whispered, “One Four Three . . .
 Nine.”

 Mirrah choked on a sob.
 “Not . . . not your prison number.”

 He appeared more confused than ever.
 Then a distant, inward-seeing look came into the smoldering eyes.
 A tear rolled from one of them and down the side of his face.
 “Derinzan,” he said.
 “I am Derinzan.”

 copyright 2010 Court Ellyn

-None of the text of "Fire Eater" may be reproduced without written permission of the author.
+None of the text may be copied, redistributed, or reproduced without written permission of the author.

 “a very well-written story” –Sam Tomaino, SFRevu